Half Marathon Training: What Is Zone 4 / Threshold?

 Can beginners train in Zone 4?

-Yes — but only after developing an aerobic base in Zones 2 and 3.
+Yes, but only after developing an aerobic base in Zones 2 and 3.
 Start with short intervals.

-How long should Zone 4 efforts be?
+How long should Zone 4 session be?

-From 8 to 30 minutes, depending on your fitness.
+From 20 to 60 minutes, depending on your fitness.
 You can break longer efforts into intervals.

 What if I can’t hold Zone 4 pace?